Arcade1Up/.github/profile/README.md

 We are committed to keeping you informed throughout the process, although please note that the investigation may require some time to complete.
 Generally, you will receive confirmation from us within 7 working days and get informed of the handling progress based on the actual situation.

-We commit to addressing confirmed security vulnerabilities in our products for a minimum of 2 years after the initial product release date.
+We commit to addressing confirmed security vulnerabilities in our products until 31st March 2027 unless otherwise stated.